-New Harvest was founded in 2004 by Jason Matheny, who now sits on our Board of Directors.
-Jason became interested in cultured meat after researching infectious diseases in India for a Master’s degree in public health.
+New Harvest was founded in 2004 by Jason Matheny, who became interested in cultured meat after researching infectious diseases in India for a Master’s degree in public health.
 After touring a poultry farm outside Delhi, he recognized the need for a new way to meet a global demand for meat.

 When Jason returned to the States, he read about a NASA-funded project that “grew” goldfish meat to explore food possibilities for astronauts on long-range space missions.
 He contacted all 60 of the cited authors and teamed up with three to consider the viability of producing cultured meat on a large scale.
 He founded New Harvest June 23, 2004.